DataSystemsGroupUT/dataeng/students/README.md

 Identify the rooms that contains more people than the allowed ones (capacity)

-- Perform the calculation rolling count (no window)
+- Perform the calculation rolling manner (no window)
   + Create a stream/table called ```ANOMALIESROLL```
   + Provide the topology for the KSQL/KStreams program